Economic history of France: Renaissance

-The economy of Renaissance France was, for the first half-century, marked by dynamic demographic growth and by developments in agriculture and industry.
+The economy of Renaissance France was, for the first half-century, marked by dynamic demographic growth and developments in agriculture and industry.
 Until 1795, France was the most populated country in Europe and the third most populous country in the world, behind only China and India.
-With an estimated population of 17 million in 1400, 20 million in the 17th century, and 28 million in 1789, its population exceeded even Russia and was twice the size of Britain and Dutch Republic.
+With an estimated population of 17 million in 1400, 20 million in the 17th century, and 28 million in 1789, its population exceeded that of even Russia and was twice the size of Britain and the Dutch Republic.
 In France, the Renaissance was marked by a massive increase in urban populations, although on the whole, France remained a profoundly rural country, with less than 10% of the population located in urban areas.
 Paris was one of the most populated cities in Europe, with an estimated population of 650,000 by the end of the 18th century.

-Agricultural production of a variety of food items expanded: olive oil, wine, cider, woad (Fr. "pastel", a source of blue dye), and saffron.
-The South grew artichokes, melons, romaine lettuce, eggplant, salsifys, celery, fennel, parsley, and alfalfa.
+Agricultural production of a variety of food items expanded, including olive oil, wine, cider, woad (Fr. "pastel", a source of blue dye), and saffron.
+Southern France grew artichokes, melons, romaine lettuce, eggplant, salsifies, celery, fennel, parsley, and alfalfa.
 After 1500 New World crops appeared such as beans, corn (maize), squash, tomatoes, potatoes, and bell peppers.
 Production techniques remained attached to medieval traditions and produced low yields.
 With the rapidly expanding population, additional land suitable for farming became scarce.
 The situation was made worse by repeated disastrous harvests in the 1550s.

-Industrial developments greatly affected printing (introduced in 1470 in Paris, 1473 in Lyon) and metallurgy.
+Industrial development greatly affected printing (introduced in 1470 in Paris, 1473 in Lyon) and metallurgy.
 The introduction of the high-temperature forge in northeast France and an increase in mineral mining were important developments, although it was still necessary for France to import many metals, including copper, bronze, tin, and lead.
 Mines and glasswork benefited greatly from royal tax exemptions for a period of about twenty years.
-Silk production (introduced in Tours in 1470 and in Lyon in 1536) enabled the French to join a thriving market, but French products remained of lesser quality than Italian silks.
+Silk production (introduced in Tours in 1470 and in Lyon in 1536) enabled the French to join a thriving market, but French silk remained of lesser quality than Italian silks.
 Wool production was widespread, as was the production of linen and of hemp (both major export products).

 After Paris, Rouen was the second largest city in France (70,000 inhabitants in 1550), in large part because of its port.
-Marseille (French since 1481) was France's second major port: it benefited greatly from France's trading agreements signed in 1536 with Suleiman the Magnificent.
+Marseille (French since 1481) was France's second major port: it benefited greatly from French trading agreements signed in 1536 with Suleiman the Magnificent.
 To increase maritime activity, Francis I founded the port city of Le Havre in 1517.
 Other significant ports included Toulon, Saint Malo and La Rochelle.